phieulong/markdown-cv/index.md

 `2016-2017`

-- Develop a internal web for an Japan bank.
+- Develop an internal web for an Japan bank.

 ### VinID